 The setting for this lodge is stunning, with views through the glass sliding door to the deck, out across the bay.
 Private, yet easily walkable to the village amenities.
 Our room was so large, complete with comfy chairs to enjoy that view.
 We were so impressed with Lisa’s responsive service, she made our visit memorable! ...
 Thank you Lisa!
 One of our favorite parts of our 28 day tour of South Island!SanDiegoLila, San Diego via TripAdvisor

 Located at the southern tip of New Zealand, Stewart Island is readily accessible by ferry from Bluff (1 hour) and small plane from Invercargill (20 minutes).
 Both options have several departures daily.

-Getting to Bluff is easy as coach transfers from Invercargill connect with the Stewart Island Ferry all year (pick-ups from Invercargill Airport, Tuatara Backpackers Lodge, Victoria Railway Hotel and i-SITE Visitor Centre).
+Getting to Bluff is easy with coach transfers from Invercargill connecting with the Stewart Island Ferry service.
+Pick-up locations include Invercargill Airport, Tuatara Backpackers Lodge, Victoria Railway Hotel and i-SITE Visitor Centre).

 On arrival at Stewart Island, please check in at the Oban Visitor Centre (located immediately adjacent to the ferry terminal).
 We will then transfer you to the Lodge.